acdh-oeaw/arche-docker/README.md

 docker run --name acdh-repo -p 80:80 -e CFG_BRANCH=arche -d acdhch/arche
 ```

-You can also watch in at https://www.youtube.com/watch?v=MTCuBOcl64c
+You can also watch in at https://www.youtube.com/watch?v=MTCuBOcl64c (description in subtitles).

 ### With data directories mounted in host